top of page

 B.S. in Criminal Justice

-Becky graduated from VCU with a Bachelor’s Degree in Criminal Justice.
-She worked with the Chesterfield County Police as an Evidence Technician.
-She was among the first civilians hired to complete the crime scene investigations for the department.
 Becky has lived in the area her entire life.
-She has two boys who also attend Bridge Academy.
+She has two boys who graduated from Bridge Academy.
 Becky and her family have a heart for missions both locally and internationally.
-They have been traveling to Nicaragua for the past 6 years, where they have made lifelong friendships.
+They have been traveling to Nicaragua for the past 13 years, where they have made lifelong friendships.

 bottom of page